Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Proposed Methods

 Furthermore, the gap of readout error probabilities $p(1|0)$ getting state 1 expected 0 and $p(0|1)$ for the vice versa, are getting smaller in current devices.
 When assuming $p(1|0)\simeq p(0|1)$, the coefficients of $\Delta$ can be approximated more efficiently.
-Now the calibration matrix of each qubit $A_i$ becomes closer to symmetric matrix which can be eigendecomposed by Hadamard matrices.
-Using the property of column sum of Hadamard marix, $1^T\cdot v_0\gg1^T\cdot v_i$ for $i=1,2,\cdots$.
+Now the calibration matrix of each qubit $A_i$ becomes closer to a symmetric matrix, which can be eigendecomposed by Hadamard matrices.
+Using the property of column sum of the Hadamard matrix, $1^T v_0\gg1^T v_i$ for $i=1,2,\cdots$.
 Then $\Delta_i$ can be computed as

 In addition, (\ref{eq:approximated_delta}) implies $\Delta'_0 \gg \Delta'_i$ for $i = 1,2,\cdots$.
 Therefore, we used $\Delta'_S = \Delta'_0{v_0}_S$ as a correction vector in numerical simulation.
 This step takes $O(n|S|)$ time.